-You need to uninstall a Symantec product for Macintosh that is installed under Mac OS X. You have tried several methods, including manually uninstalling or running the Symantec Uninstaller without success.
+You need to uninstall a Symantec product for Macintosh.
+You have tried several methods, including manually uninstalling or running the Symantec Uninstaller without success.
 Alternatively, you have been referred here by a technician or from another document because running the RemoveSymantecMacFiles utility is necessary to solve a problem with your Symantec program for Macintosh.

 WARNING: RemoveSymantecMacFiles does not target a single Symantec product.
 It removes all files and folders for ALL Symantec and Norton products for Mac, including any contents you have created yourself within those folders.